I had a task to do, but what was it? If only I could remember.

 We now know that certain food compounds may help support nerve health by enhancing nerve growth factor.

 Lion’s mane is one such food that has been able to increase nerve growth factor, at least in cell and animal studies so far.
-This means that the lion’s mane may help to increase myelination and growth of nerves.
+This means that the lion’s mane may help to increase myelination and the growth of nerves.

 Another term for this is neurogenesis.